Efim Slavsky: Mayak & Annushka

 In 1945, Slavsky and other Soviet engineers began construction on the top secret Mayak Complex near the settlement of Kyshtym.
 Here, the Soviet A-1 reactor, nicknamed "Annushka," would produce the plutonium necessary for the Soviet atomic bomb.
-The reactor went online in 1948 but suffered several teething problems.
+The reactor went online in 1948 but suffered severe teething problems.
 Loss-of-Coolant Accidents were commonplace as the aluminum cooling pipes were prone to leaks, causing fuel to overheat and melt fuel channels shut.
 In these cases, workers would drill through the damaged channel and remove the radioactive contents.
 In November 1948, A-1 had finally produced enough plutonium for use in an atomic bomb.
 Immediately after the removal of plutonium began, a fresh accident occurred – the loading equipment for the reactor broke, leading to workers needing to enter the reactor and remove the fuel with their bare hands.
 Despite the protests of his medical staff, Slavsky entered the reactor hall on multiple occasions to assist his workers and received considerably more than the already extremely high 30 REM/annum exposure limit.